yasufumy/arrayfiles/README.md

 Easyfile allows you to access an arbitrary line of a text file.

-If you'd like to use Easyfile for Machine Learning, especially Deep Learning, please check [Lineflow](https://github.com/yasufumy/lineflow).
+If your interest is in using Easyfile for Deep Learning, please check [Lineflow](https://github.com/yasufumy/lineflow).

 ## Installation